los-circulos/t-02-montempo/docs/FLYING.md

 ### Available pre-flight settings

- - throttle/rpm/power - based on the saved flight MODE, the applied throttle, the target rpm, or the target power
+ - throttle/rpm - based on the saved flight MODE, the applied throttle, the target rpm, or the target power
  - flight time - selected from predefined options
    - flight time "0:00" can be selected and means that the motor will spin until a cutoff threshold is met.
 Selecting "0:00" is only available if battery voltage sensing is active.
- - screen cycle - sets whether info screens are cycled during flight, or fixed for a given screen
-   - to select a fix screen, activate cycling and start the countdown.
-Screens will cycle.
-When the desired screen is shown, deactivate cycling.
-Countdown will restart.
-The selected screen will be remember for later flights until another screen is selected (upcoming, to do)

 ## Configuration with 8bit DIP switches

-Altough using the 8bit DIP switches is optional, currently this is the only way to set pre-flight settings.
+Adjusting pre-flight settings requires DIP switches and at least one push button.

-A push button is not required, but then countdown will start automatically (if possible, eg. no cutoff is active)
+A push button is not required, but then countdown will start automatically (if possible)

 ### Setting throttle/rpm/power

-Use the first 4 DIP switches to change the value.
-The actual value will be reflected on the screen.
+Use the first 5 (9bit) or first 4 (8bit) DIP switches to change the value.
+The actual value will be shown on the screen.

 Values:
- - for throttle, constant throttle and SMART modes: 68...98% in 2% steps, 98% default
+ - for constant throttle and SMART throttle modes: 53...98% in 3% steps
    - for SMART mode this is the initial throttle.
-End target throttle remains the same constant
+End target throttle remains the same constant set in configuration
    - default: 98% throttle (all DIPs "down")
  - for RPM: 8000...12500, 300 1/min steps
    - default: 8000 (all DIPs "down")